-2018; Blyth et al., 2021) and are necessary advances for realistically representing the ecosystem impacts of UCEs.
-In this perspectives focused paper we look at the differences in these processes, and how they contribute to uncertainty across multiple temporal phases surrounding an extreme event: predicting an ecosystem's pre-drought resistance, which influences the degree of impact and recovery from UCEs (Table 1) (ca. Frank et al., 2015).

-In order to inform our discussion, we explore the potential responses of forest ecosystems to UCEs using two state-of-the-art process-based demographic models (vegetation demographic models, VDMs; Fisher et al., (2018)), a unique model exploration-discussion approach to help highlight new paths forward for model advancement.
-We first present conceptual frameworks and hypotheses on potential ecosystem responses to UCEs based on current knowledge.
-We then present VDM simulations for a range of hypothetical UCE scenarios to illustrate current state-ofthe-art model representations of eco-physiological mechanisms expected to drive responses to UCEs.
-While a variety of UCE-linked biophysical tree disturbance processes (e.g., fire, wind, insect outbreaks) can drive non-linear ecosystem responses, we focus specifically on extreme droughts, which have important impacts on many ecosystems around the world (e.g. Frank et al., 2015, IPCC 2021).
-By studying modeled responses to UCEs, we explore the limits to our current understanding of ecosystem responses to extreme droughts and their corresponding thresholds and tipping points.
-As anthropogenic forcing has increased the frequency, duration, and intensity of droughts throughout the world (Chiang et al., 2021), we explore how eCO2 and rising temperatures may affect drought-induced C loss and recovery trajectories, and how the scientific community can iteratively address these questions through experiments and modeling studies.
-We believe the combination of using cutting-edge VDMs alongside a review of current gaps in knowledge will help guide modeling and experimental advances in order to address novel forest responses to climate extremes.
+L23 Uncertainty in these processes leads to uncertainty in predicting an ecosystem's pre-drought L24 resistance, which influences the degree of impact and recovery from UCEs (Table 1; Frank et al., L25 (2015)).
+L26 In this paper, we explore the potential responses of forest ecosystems to UCEs using two L27 state-of-the-art process-based demographic models (vegetation demographic models, VDMs; L28 Fisher et al., (2018)).
+We first present conceptual frameworks and hypotheses on potential L29 ecosystem responses to UCEs based on current knowledge.
+We then present VDM simulations L30 for a range of hypothetical UCE scenarios to illustrate current state-of-the-art model l31 representations of eco-physiological mechanisms expected to drive responses to UCEs.
+While a L32 variety of UCE-linked biophysical tree disturbance processes (e.g., fire, wind, insect outbreaks) L33 can drive non-linear ecosystem responses, we focus specifically on extreme droughts, which L34 have important impacts on many ecosystems around the world (e.g. Frank et al., 2015, IPCC L35 2021).
+By studying modeled responses to UCEs, we explore the limits to our current L36 understanding of ecosystem responses to extreme droughts and their corresponding thresholds L37 and tipping points.
+As anthropogenic forcing has increased the frequency, duration, and intensity L38 of droughts throughout the world (Chiang et al., 2021), we explore how eCO2 and rising L39 temperatures may affect drought-induced C loss and recovery trajectories, and how the scientific L40 community can iteratively address these questions through experiments and modeling studies.
+L41 L42 1.1 Conceptual and Analysis Framework for Hypothesis Testing: L43 This section presents conceptual frameworks that allow us to test two hypotheses on L44 potential responses of plant carbon stocks to UCEs.
+The first hypothesis is: L45 Hypothesis (H1).
+Terrestrial ecosystem responses to UCEs will differ qualitatively from L46 ecosystem responses to milder extremes because responses are nonlinear.
+Nonlinearities can L47 arise from multiple mechanisms - including shifts in plant hydraulics, C allocation, L48 phenology, and stand demography - and can vary depending on the pre-drought state of the L49 ecosystem.
+L50 We present four conceptual relationships that describe terrestrial ecosystem responses to varying l51 degrees of extreme events (Fig. 1).
+Change in vegetation C stock is linearly related to drought